 Survivorship requires many things - physical activity, nutrition, a healthy emotional life and management of any health concerns that may arise.
 You can improve your quality of life by addressing these factors together in an active way.
 The following resources may help you achieve the highest quality of life after treatment has ended.

-- The Cancer Transitions: Moving Beyond Treatment: This six-week Cancer Support Community program is designed to help you understand and take charge of your life after treatment in a way that promotes long-term health.
+- Cancer Transitions: Moving Beyond Treatment: This six-week Cancer Support Community program is designed to help you understand and take charge of your life after treatment in a way that promotes long-term health.
 It is offered at hospitals and clinics around the country.

 - OncoLife Survivorship Care Plan from Penn Medicine (in English & Spanish): This website helps you and your health care team create a Survivorship Care Plan.
 Survivorship care plans focus on the need for people who have had cancer and their doctors to work as a team after active treatment comes to an end.